1994 Monaco Grand Prix: Race

 As a mark of respect for Senna and Ratzenberger, the FIA decided to leave the first two grid positions empty for the race and painted them with the colours of the Brazilian and Austrian flags.
 For the first time since the 1959 United States Grand Prix, there was no previous World Champion competing in the race and also no former Monaco Grand Prix winner.
 There were also only four previous race winners: Schumacher, Hill, Berger and Alboreto.

-At the start of the race, Damon Hill clipped the left rear tyre of Mika Häkkinen's McLaren just before the St. Devote corner.
+At the start of the race, Damon Hill clipped the left rear tyre of Mika Häkkinen's McLaren just before the Sainte Dévote corner.
 Häkkinen retired immediately, while Hill continued for a few corners before retiring with broken right front suspension.
-Gianni Morbidelli and Pierluigi Martini also collided before St. Devote, putting each other out.
+Gianni Morbidelli and Pierluigi Martini also collided before Sainte Dévote, putting each other out.
 Eric Bernard in the second Ligier had soon spun out of the race at the Nouvelle chicane.

-Katayama retired his Tyrrell from 6th position on lap 39 when his gearbox failed, as of which by lap 41, the engine on Mark Blundell's Tyrrell failed, leaving oil on the track at St. Devote retiring 2 laps after Katayama which Schumacher, leading the race, had to avoid.
+Katayama retired his Tyrrell from 6th position on lap 39 when his gearbox failed, as of which by lap 41, the engine on Mark Blundell's Tyrrell failed, leaving oil on the track at Sainte Dévote retiring 2 laps after Katayama which Schumacher, leading the race, had to avoid.
 The second placed Ferrari of Gerhard Berger did slip on the oil, however, and required a three-point turn to escape from the run off area beside the stricken Tyrrell.
 Berger returned to the track still in his second place, but dirty tyres left him vulnerable to the McLaren of Martin Brundle, who promptly overtook him down the outside of Mirabeau on the same lap.
 Christian Fittipaldi in his Footwork-Ford ran close behind the Ferraris of Berger and Alesi in fourth position until his first refuelling stop near the start of the race.
 Fittipaldi continued to run strongly in a points position until lap 47 when the gearbox failed.

 The race was led from start to finish by Schumacher, who continued his perfect start to the 1994 season with four victories in the first four races.
 As Schumacher also held the fastest lap, this meant he scored the first Grand Slam of his career, and he was the first driver other than Alain Prost or Ayrton Senna to win the Monaco Grand Prix since 1983.
 Brundle's second place equalled the best finish of his F1 career.
 Michele Alboreto finished sixth in his Minardi to score his final point in F1.